cfpb/design-system/docs/pages/text-inputs.md

   Text should be in sentence case.
 Use placeholder text for formatting examples only.
 Don’t use for instructions.
 Placeholder text disappears once a user begins typing in the field.
 For more information, see [Design System guidance on placeholder text](https://cfpb.github.io/design-system/components/helper-text#placeholder-text-1).
 eyebrow: Components
-title: Text inputs
-description: Text inputs allow the user to enter any combination of letters, numbers, or symbols.
-Text input fields can span single or multiple lines.
-use_cases: ""
-behavior: As the screen size gets smaller, break multi-column inputs into a single, stacked column.
-Fields that are next to each other on a large screen, should stack at smaller screen sizes.
-When possible, fields should span the entire width of the screen at the smallest screen sizes.
 accessibility: >-
   Inputs should always be paired with a `label` for accessibility reasons.